Mystery Trackers

 Mystery Trackers is a casual game series developed by Elephant Games and distributed by Big Fish Games.
-The Mystery Trackers series are ‘Hidden Object Puzzle Adventure’ puzzles (HOPA) were to progress through a game, the player must find a certain number of items hidden somewhere on a painted scene.
+The Mystery Trackers series are ‘Hidden Object Puzzle Adventure’ puzzles (HOPA), where to progress through a game, the player must find a certain number of items hidden somewhere on a painted scene.

 Game Series

 Mystery Trackers: The Void

 Mystery Trackers: The Void is the first game in the series.
 It was released on 14 October 2010.
 The player is in the role of a detective working for the Mystery Trackers Organization, which is a common thread among all games in the series.
 The detective is called to investigate a series of disappearances at the estate of a man named Malleus Void.
-The player then discovers a strange creature in the halls of the mansion which leads to them finding an entire mini ecosystem hidden in the backyard of the house.
+The player then discovers a strange creature in the mansion's halls, which leads to them finding an entire mini ecosystem hidden in the house's backyard.

 Mystery Trackers: Raincliff

 Mystery Trackers: Raincliff is the second game in the series.
 It was released on 5 May 2011.
 The story is about four university students and their bus driver who have gone missing in the eponymous town of Raincliff.
-As the detective gradually discovers, they've been taken hostage by the very "phantoms of Raincliff" they went there to investigate - a trio of siblings cursed with invisibility.
-The siblings don't mean their captives any harm; they just want to erase their memories of Raincliff and then set them free.
+As the detective gradually discovers they have been taken hostage by the "phantoms of Raincliff," they go there to investigate - a trio of siblings cursed with invisibility.
+The siblings do not mean their captives any harm; they just want to erase their memories of Raincliff and then set them free.
 But the detective has to rescue the five hostages and get them out of Raincliff before they can be found by Rafael, the siblings' equally invisible father, who wants to kill them.

 Mystery Trackers: Black Isle

 Mystery Trackers: Black Isle is the third game in the series.
-It was released on 1 March 2012 and takes place on an island that was completely evacuated after an earthquake had occurred there.
-A television news reporter and camera operator were trying to investigate the strange rumors which have circulated about the isle, and the Mystery Trackers have to save them from the mysterious masked man who seems to have kidnapped them.
+It was released on 1 March 2012 and took place on an island that was completely evacuated after an earthquake had occurred there.
+A television news reporter and camera operator were trying to investigate the strange rumors circulated about the isle, and the Mystery Trackers had to save them from the mysterious masked man who seemed to have kidnapped them.

 Mystery Trackers: The Four Aces

 Mystery Trackers: The Four Aces is the fourth game in the series.
 It was announced on Elephant Games' Facebook page on May 23, 2012, along with a screenshot.
-It takes place in the city Brightfield.
-Many strange creatures have been found roaming around the city so the whole city was evacuated but only one girl couldn't manage to evacuate in time, Kelly.
+It takes place in the city of Brightfield.
+Many strange creatures have been found roaming around the city, so the whole city was evacuated but one girl could not manage to evacuate in time, Kelly.
 The detective goes to Brightfield to try and get her out of there but a hairy beast grabs her.
 There also seems to be a lot of crimes that took place in the city Brightfield, all of the crimes had the four aces logo at the scene.